Graffon/graffauth-plugin/README.md

 # Installation

-Run the below command on your project terminal if you are using docker on the local project use the same on your project terminal
+Run the below command on your project terminal, If you're using Docker locally, run the following command in your project's terminal:

 ```
 php artisan plugin:install Graffon.GraffAuth --from=git@github.com:Graffon/graffauth-plugin.git